garciao24/CovidP2/README.md

 - Produce one or more .jar files for the analysis.
 Then run application using spark-submit
 - Find a trend
 - Implement logging (with Spark)
-- use Zeppelin (or Tableau or other visualization software for graphics and visuals) for showing trends and data analysis
+- Use Zeppelin (or Tableau or other visualization software for graphics and visuals) for showing trends and data analysis
 - Implement Agile Scrum methodology for project work

 ### Stretch Goals: